Handling and Collecting Mussels

 No protected species of any kind, anywhere, can be taken without a special permit.

 Within the St. Croix National Scenic Riverway, which includes the St. Croix and Namekagon rivers, live mussels or empty shells cannot be taken regardless of their home state protection status.

-Identification of mussels can be very tricky.
-It can be very difficult to know if you've found a very rare animal or a common one.
-It is best to examine the shells where you find them and then leave them in their natural setting.
+Identification of mussels is tricky.
+It can be difficult to know if you've found a rare or endangered mussel, or a common one.
+That is why it's best to examine shells where you find them and then leave them in their natural setting.